Article ID: kb00360Last Modified: 14-Apr-2026

 2. Configure application-consistent backup (VSS for Windows)

-3. Adjust VSS mode if other backup tools are used
+3. Adjust the VSS mode if other backup tools are used

 Prerequisites